anwarsyed1/REST-API-with-Node-JS-Express/README.md

 <img src="https://imgur.com/mYdDrgM.png" height="80%" width="80%" alt="set up"/>
 <br />
 <br />
-Here is the outline of the API and its functionalities, as well as Postman being tested and used to POST, PUT, DELETE, and GET.
+Here is the outline of the API and its functionalities, as well as the use of Postman to send API request to our REST API (POST, PUT, DELETE, and GET).
 We will be using header for authentication and body for miscellaneous purposes (reason why I used bodyParser):  <br/>
 <img src="https://imgur.com/IuvhRab.png" height="80%" width="80%" alt="set up"/>
 <br />
 <br />